JrVerbiest/jrverbiest.github.io/README.md

 # Joeri R. Verbiest

-Engineer with +19y experience and a demonstrated history of working in research and industry, and currently working as researcher (embedded machine learning) at Karel de Grote-Hogeschool and as technical developer at Hasselt University.
+Engineer with +19y experience and a demonstrated history of working in research and industry.
+Currently working as a Researcher at Karel de Grote-Hogeschool Campus Hoboken and as Technical Developer at Hasselt University, research group Rehabilitation Research Center (REVAL), Faculty of Rehabilitation Sciences.

 [My LinkedIn](https://www.linkedin.com/in/joeriverbiest/)